List of awards and nominations received by Bill Hader

 Bill Hader is an American actor, comedian, writer, producer, and director.
+He has received three Emmy Awards, two Critics' Choice Awards, and three Directors Guild of America Awards as well as nominations for four Golden Globe Awards and eight Screen Actors Guild Awards.

-Hader has received twenty-five Primetime Emmy Award nominations for his work on Saturday Night Live, South Park, Barry, and Documentary Now!.
-He won three Emmy Awards, including Outstanding Animated Program for South Park in 2009, and two consecutive wins for Outstanding Lead Actor in a Comedy Series for Barry in 2018 and 2019.
-He also received three Golden Globe Award nominations and six Screen Actors Guild Award nominations for his work as an actor in Barry.
+Hader has received twenty-five Primetime Emmy Award nominations for his work on the NBC sketch series Saturday Night Live, the Comedy Central animated series South Park, the sketch series Documentary Now!, and the HBO dark comedy series Barry, and He won three Emmy Awards, including Outstanding Animated Program for South Park in 2009, and two consecutive wins for Outstanding Lead Actor in a Comedy Series for Barry in 2018 and 2019.
+He also received four Golden Globe Award nominations and six Screen Actors Guild Award nominations.

 As a producer, he received two Producers Guild of America Award nominations and as a director, he received three Directors Guild of America Award wins.
 As a writer, he received six Writers Guild of America Award nominations and three wins.
-Hader has also received critical acclaim and award nominations for his work as an actor in independent films, such as Adventureland (2009) and The Skeleton Twins (2014).
+Hader has also received critical acclaim and Gotham Award nominations for his work as an actor in independent films, such as Adventureland (2009) and The Skeleton Twins (2014).